 - They allow the contracting parties to maintain the strict confidentiality of the transactions.

 - They will offer to provide the stricter payment terms, which either of the parties are bound to follow without any limitations.

 - Contracts that are processed in time and precise terms and conditions might help the companies to generate more revenue.

-- They also serve to avoid complex and costly litigations since they are the tools of clear terms and the understandings.
+- They also serve to avoid complex and costly litigations since they are the tools of clear terms and understandings.

-- Further, being a meticulously verified and signed document (either physically or digitally), it is a legal proof of the agreement and might help in the event of disputes, misunderstandings, or complaints.
+- Further, being a meticulously verified and signed document (either physically or digitally), it is legal proof of the agreement and might help in the event of disputes, misunderstandings, or complaints.

 IPLF for drafting commercial contracts: